How To Build A Clay Pot Candle Heater & Do They Really Work?

 Final Thoughts

-I think we can safely say that a small candle heater isn’t going to be heating your house any time soon.
+I think we can safely say that a small candle heater won’t be heating your house soon.

-However, a candle heater is more than enough to warm up some icy fingers!
+However, a candle heater is enough to warm up some icy fingers!

-And make you feel a bit warmer as well.
+And it makes you feel a bit warmer as well.

-If you’re going to be burning a candle for light anyways, you may as well have a heater core above it to trap the heat too.
+If you’re going to burn a candle for light anyway, you may as well have a heater core above it to trap the heat, too.

 The flowerpot does not increase the amount of heat, just its usefulness.

-As a backup, you should always have one of these for each family member.
+You should always have one of these as a backup for each family member.

 Because these last resort warmth tools are an effective and inexpensive insurance policy.